CNBC Awards

 This method also supports conveyor-based or robotic-assisted transport, further streamlining picking operations.
 Compared to zone picking vs. wave picking, this system minimizes downtime by ensuring each order progresses seamlessly from one zone to another.

-3. Enhancing safety and security
+3. Enhanced safety and security

 A well-zoned warehouse prevents safety risks by storing hazardous or high-value items separately in controlled environments.
 For example, corrosive materials or flammable liquids can be placed in specialized warehouse zones with necessary safety measures, reducing the risk of accidents.